Living in Atlanta, Georgia

 Local Flavor

-Atlanta’s food, arts, and entertainment scenes are major reasons people choose to live in the city rather than just commute in.
-You’ll find everything from classic Southern cooking and international food halls to Michelin-recognized restaurants and neighborhood festivals.
+Atlanta's food, arts, and entertainment scenes are a major reason people choose to live in the city rather than just commute in.
+You'll find everything from classic Southern cooking and international food halls to Michelin-recognized restaurants and neighborhood festivals.

 Dining & Nightlife